About Family Activities in 2 Alpes

 There are numerous maintained routes throughout the Oisans region on which to explore the mountains from another angle.
 Recommended sites are the Gorges de la Durance near Vénosc and alongside the river in St Christophe.

 Walking & Hiking

 In the summer months Les 2 Alpes is a mecca for walking and hiking in the beautiful Alpine mountains.
 As the snow melts and the sun begins to shine the mountains make an excellent place to head out on a hike or walk.
-Walking is the perfect activity for groups, families and friends.
-You can pick from a number of routes ranging in difficulty, including easy child friendly walks.
-Along the way enjoy the fantastic mountain views, beautiful scenery and wildlife that is normally hidden in the winter months.
+There are 200km of paths in the area and you can pick from a number of routes ranging in difficulty, including from easy child-friendly walks.
 Check out our walking and hiking guide for more details on hiking in Les 2 Alpes.

 Also see: Walking Routes in Les 2 Alpes

 If you haven't experienced white water rafting before then this is a definite 'must try' on your list of activities to do!
 There are a number of trained guides in resort who will let you experience some of the best white water rafting available in the Alps.
 From the middle of May until September, the Vénéon river flows furiously as they are fed from the meltwaters running off the glaciers high above the town.
 There are various options available from a three-hour adrenaline rush to a full days excursion - this activity is guaranteed not to disappoint.